clearlinux/clear-linux-documentation/source/bulk_provisioning.rst

    * http://192.168.1.1/ipxe/ipxe_boot_script.txt

 #.
 Power on the PXE client and watch it boot and install |CL|.

+#.
+Power-cycle the PXE client and watch it customize the install of |CL|.

 Congratulations!
 You have successfully performed a bulk provision of |CL|.